MuhtasimTanmoy/notebook/Networking/Socket.md

 A Unix domain socket or IPC socket (inter-process communication socket) is a data communications endpoint for exchanging data between processes executing on the same host operating system.

+- A pair of process communicating over a network employ a pair of sockets.

+- Socket = IP + Port Number

 - Like named pipes, Unix domain sockets support:

+- Types
     - Transmission of a reliable stream of bytes (SOCK_STREAM, compare to TCP).
     - Ordered and reliable transmission of datagrams (SOCK_SEQPACKET, compare to SCTP).
     - Unordered and unreliable transmission of datagrams (SOCK_DGRAM, compare to UDP).
     The Unix domain socket facility is a standard component of POSIX operating systems.

 # Why use UDS instead of TCP